fernangon/effect-movingphotos/README.md

-Check this effect for move photos on a gallery.
+Check this effect for moving photos on a gallery.

 Cool and smooth effect ready for use in your web site galleries.